-“it’s a small world” has always been one of my favorite attractions at Walt Disney World.
+it’s a small world has always been one of my favorite attractions at Walt Disney World.
 I love the classic feeling, the message, and yes, even the song.
-Another reason is that it is a wheelchair friendly attraction with a separate entrance and no transfer is required.
+It is also a wheelchair friendly attraction with a separate entrance and no transfer is required.

-The wheelchair boat is easy to access.
+The wheelchair boat is pretty easy to access.
 You just roll on and then down between the seats.
 There is a small decline so just be careful.
 The Cast Members then place a larger rubber bumper behind your wheels to stabilize the chair.
 Make sure you also lock your brakes.
 If you have a backpack on your wheelchair that isn’t being used for medical equipment they will also ask you to remove it for the ride.

 The ride itself is very smooth.
 But we aware sometimes the boats can get backed up towards the end of the ride.
 They tend to bump into one another when this happens.
 It’s not anything to worry about but keep your brakes on until you get back to the unloading area.
-One more thing to be aware of is that there is an incline when you are trying to back out of the boat once the ride is over.
+One more thing to be aware of is the incline when you are trying to back out of the boat once the ride is over.
 I have pretty good upper body strength but I still like to have a little help to guide me as I am backing up.